dtenny/clustered-intset/README.md

 values being fixnums.

-This implementation isn't designed for additional dense set techniques such as compression, but hopefully that's less than horrible, it's fairly simple, and benchmarks were satisfactory w.r.t. the primary use case for that modified this implementation.
+This implementation isn't designed for additional dense set techniques such as compression.
+It's fairly simple, and benchmarks were satisfactory w.r.t. the primary use-case that motivated this implementation.
 If you need more support for sparse or dense bitsets, see the references at the end of this note, in particular [CL-ROARING](https://github.com/dtenny/cl-roaring).